uc-r/uc-r.github.io/visualization/quickplots.md

 <img src="/public/images/visual/quickplots/unnamed-chunk-26-1.png" style="display: block; margin: auto;" />

-To get the same result using `qplot()` we use don't need to specify a `geom` argument as when you feed `qplot()` with a single variable it will default to using a histogram.
+To get the same result using `qplot()` we don't need to specify a `geom` argument as when you feed `qplot()` with a single variable it will default to using a histogram.
 You can also control the binning by using the `binwidth` argument.
 Although not necessary I add the `color` argument to outline the bars.

 ```r